 - Education: for educational use either by teachers and students.
 This license was recommended for years in the Maker community (I never recommended this one because it didn’t make sense since there was a hobby license).
 As a consequence, now there is a form to submit and documentation required.
 More details about this license following this link Education license.

 In the table below we include only the differences between licenses, for the rest of features consider that they are available for all of them.

-You have full details in this Knowledge Network article.
+You have full details of the big license change in 2020 in this Knowledge Network article.

 Which license to use

 It depends on your needs and intended use.
 If you use the tool for professional services you logically should use the commercial license, unless your company can fit in Startup requirements (there is a form to fill in and Autodesk validates the request).

 If it is not commercial use and you look for a free license, the only option is Personal Use.
 Unless you are a teacher or a student, then you have Education which is more comprehensive.

 In my case, I use a commercial license that I purchased during the October 2019 license changes, benefiting from a campaign offering discount for life.
 My case is clear because I was providing 3D modeling services and I also receive CAD format files to 3D print, in addition to the Fusion 360 online courses I provide.
 In addition I use Fusion 360 to design customized objects and program my CNC router to fulfill woodwork requests that we get through Artecitos online shop.